 Some April Fools’ jokes rely on the timeliness of their pranks to catch the public unawares.
-Besides, who wouldn't believe Sam’s Club capable of putting "large in charge"?
-That was the warehouse club's claim on April 1, 2018 when it introduced bulkcoin, its own cryptocurrency.
+That was Sam’s Club’s angle on April 1, 2018, when it introduced its own cryptocurrency, “bulkcoin.”

 Elon Musk falls off the wagon

-To paraphrase an old advertising line, when Elon Musk tweets, people listen – lots of people, some of whom were not amused by a series of communiques from the Tesla CEO last April 1.
+When Elon Musk tweets, people listen – lots of people, some of whom were not amused by a series of communiques from the Tesla CEO on April 1, 2018.

-April Fools’ Day fell on a Sunday in 2018, and while many considered Musk’s tweets an obvious (and spot-on) prank, Tesla’s shares dropped 5 percent when the markets opened Monday morning, bouncing back up 4 percent on Tuesday.
-A year later, Tesla is still going, and the world cautiously awaits Musk's next April Fools' move.
+April Fools’ Day fell on a Sunday in 2018, and while many considered Musk’s tweets an obvious prank, Tesla’s shares dropped 5% when the markets opened the following morning.
+Luckily for Musk and Tesla, share value bounced back by the next day.